 Executives and back office operational teams alike rely on delivery management software to report on logistical operations in order to understand and take decisions around complex last mile operations.

-An end-to-end delivery management platform can equip professionals across the supply chain with the appropriate permission levels and data through dashboards designed specifically for them.
-The same goes for reporting capabilities catered specifically to different players across the supply chain.
+An end-to-end DMP can equip professionals across the supply chain with the appropriate permission levels and data through dashboards designed specifically for them.
+The same goes for reporting capabilities catered specifically to different stakeholders across the supply chain.

 Today’s drivers need immediate access to all of the delivery information—customer data, order information, routing data and more.
 Moreover, drivers need mobile access to all the tools necessary to complete the transaction—payment applications, delivery verification, tipping payments, rating tools and more.
 Management software that only focuses on solutions for delivery managers will be unlikely to integrate with, or include, a driver app that contains all of these capabilities.
 This is where a broad platform is needed.

 Automated flows on a driver app provide them with quick, clear visibility into upcoming pickups and deliveries, offering optimized routes and specific instructions as required.
 Customized driver management tools help them manage their work schedules, payment reports, and other back-end functions.